jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 id: 2
 title: My Mac Dev Environment Setup
 description: I've recently started a new job where I've had to setup a Macbook for the first time ever.
 Here's everything I use on my Mac for fullstack web development.
-date: August 03 2021
+date: August 06 2021
 ---

 ## Foreword

-Given that I've never developed on macOS before, I thought it would be a good idea to document my full stack web development environment setup to help future Josh and anyone else out there.
+Given that I've never developed on macOS before, I thought it would be a good idea to document my full stack web development environment setup to help future Me and anyone else out there.

-> **NOTE:** This is a _highly_ opinionated guide on setting up Mac's for full
+> **NOTE:** This is a _highly_ opinionated guide on setting up mac's for full
 > stack web development.
-By no means is this the correct way for _everyone_.
+This setup won't work for _everyone_.

 ## Contents